-The Equality Act (2010) consolidates existing law, such as the Disability Discrimination Act (1995) and the Special Educational Needs and Disability Act (2001), into a single legal framework and whilst many of the concepts of discrimination have not been changed, there are some areas that were not covered in previous law.
+The Equality Act (2010) consolidates existing law, such as the Disability Discrimination Act (1995) into a single legal framework and whilst many of the concepts of discrimination have not been changed, there are some areas that were not covered in previous law.
+More information is available.

 Unlawful discrimination is defined in the Act as:

 - Indirect discrimination

 - Discrimination arising from disability

 - Failure to make reasonable adjustments (for disabled people )